Cheaha State Park PreK-12 Field Trip and Outreach Curriculum

 Hiking or non-hike options

-Activities: Hands-on activities including games, crafts, tools, weapons, medicinal plants, and demonstrations to help students understand the sustainability of prehistoric and historic Native American lifestyles.
+Activities: Hands-on activities including games, crafts, tools, weapons, edible/medicinal plants, and demonstrations to help students understand the sustainability of prehistoric and historic indigenous lifestyles.

 Principles:

--People depend upon the environment for food, water and shelter.
+-People depend upon our environment for food, water, and shelter.

 -Subsistence living requires a great knowledge of nature.